These colorful Funfetti Cookies are super soft, chewy and extra easy to make with simple ingredients. One cheerful sprinkle cookie just isn’t enough!

 Funfetti was originally invented by the Pillsbury company.
 They combined plain vanilla cake mix with rainbow confetti sprinkles that went in the cake, not just on it.
 The result?
 A soft, white cake with bright dots of blue, pink, green, and yellow.
 So fun!
 And what do you get when you combine confetti sprinkles and fun?
 You get funfetti, my friend.

 So what do you need to make funfetti cookies from scratch?
 It’s basically a soft sugar cookie dough plus the right kind of sprinkles.
 Here’s the list of ingredients – for exact quantities, be sure to scroll all the way down to the recipe card at the bottom of this post.

 - Flour: All-purpose flour is my go-to for all forms of baking, as the results are the most consistent.

-- Cream of Tartar: Any snickerdoodle sticklers will tell you that a sugar cookie absolutely needs cream of tartar!
-And it is what gives these cookies their distinct chewy texture and hint of tangy flavor.
+- Cream of Tartar: For a soft texture, your sugar cookie dough absolutely needs cream of tartar!
+This is what gives these cookies their distinctive texture.

-- Leavening: This recipe uses a combination of baking powder as well as baking soda for lift.
+- Rising Agents: This recipe uses both baking powder and baking soda for lift and lightness.

 - Butter: Unsalted butter, brought to room temperature.
 This way it’s easier to cream with the sugar.